 Tapping Into New Energy Sources

 For decades we have been focused on driving energy efficiency across our operations, but reaching our climate goals will require us to go beyond efficiency projects and renewable electricity.
 For example, we continue to expand our use of geothermal energy to provide substantial reductions in GHG emissions.
-At our Janssen campus in Beerse, Belgium multiple wells, each approximately 1.6 miles deep, provide renewably-sourced hot water that will significantly reduce the site’s emissions.
+At our Janssen campus in Beerse, Belgium multiple wells, each approximately 1.6 miles deep, were completed and will use innovative geothermal energy to help heat and cool buildings across the site.
 At our Ethicon campus in Cincinnati, Ohio (U.S.), we installed a closed-loop, geothermal system with the capacity to provide heating and cooling to the entire 45-acre campus while substantially reducing emissions.

 Engaging Our Suppliers